johnheenan/minform/README.md

 While `git` is not required, it is expected for advanced use.

 Never install and run node/npm for user root.
 This may not be practical for embedded systems.

+### Technical Details for `ln`, `rm` and other POSIX script commands

+Except for node as binary itself, all node/npm software runs as a script of node binary itself and npm software itself is a set of node scripts.
+The 'npm run' command is a node npm script that further uses `sh` for additional script commands.

+Typically a node script will have `#!/usr/bin/env node` as first line.

+Typically, in a non server user shell, node executes as a shell launched binary to run npm and other node scripts.
+Hence, the node launched `npm run` script further uses sh to launch and execute POSIX scripts.

+On Debian this will find `/usr/bin/sh`, a symbolic link to POSIX compliant shell dash at `/usr/bin/dash`, of size 127KB.
+This shell executes POSIX scripts.

+On Debian, currently `node` itself as a binary has a size of 117MB, nearly a 1000 times larger than `dash`.

 ## Configuration